 The Butter Flap / Coco Bread Video Tutorial

-Tips for making Butter Flaps / Coco Bread
+Tips for the Best Butter Flaps

 - If the dough is too sticky to work with, be very careful about how much extra flour you add to the dough.
 While testing this recipe, I made a batch with a pretty stiff dough and the end results were a pretty stiff coco bread

-- When shaping the coco bread, roll the dough out to a ¼ inch thickness.
+- When shaping the coco bread, roll the dough out to a 1/4 inch thickness.
 Then brush with butter and fold in half.
 This will make a really thick coco bread, just like the ones I enjoyed in New York.

 - Don't add too much butter.
 During one of my batches I thought, the more butter the better, but the butter just oozed out of the dough, flooded the pan and the dough just fried in the butter, making the bottom of the butter flaps crunchy.
 It was tasty but not what I was going for.